jarrettmeyer/jarrettmeyer.github.io/_posts/2018-11-01-using-gather-r.md

 ---
 title: "R: Using Gather to Stack Columns"
 date: 2018-11-01
 layout: "post"
 tags: r
+description: Making data manipulation just a little bit easier
+thumbnail: /assets/images/r-logo.svg
 ---

 The [R](https://www.r-project.org/) package [tidyverse](https://www.tidyverse.org/) uses [gather](https://tidyr.tidyverse.org/reference/gather.html) and [spread](https://tidyr.tidyverse.org/reference/spread.html) to pivot and depivot data.
 To know which function does what, you can remember that that `spread` makes the data frame wider and `gather` makes the data frame taller.